 Motorcyclists generally must follow the same rules as all other motor vehicle operators, but there are also some special rules that specifically to motorcycles.
 Motorcyclists are permitted to use a full lane of traffic, and two motorcycles are permitted to ride side-by-side in one lane.
 Motorcyclists are not allowed to pass a vehicle in the same lane of traffic, and riding between lanes of traffic (“lane splitting”) is prohibited in Georgia.
 Motorcyclists should also remember that Georgia law also requires motorcyclists to wear a helmet.

-Joel Williams Law, LLC, Helps Motorcycle Accident Victims Get Compensation in Georgia
+Williams Elleby, Helps Motorcycle Accident Victims Get Compensation in Georgia

-The experienced personal injury attorneys at Joel Williams Law, LLC, are dedicated to getting accident victims the compensation they deserve.
-If you or a loved one has been in a motorcycle accident, call Joel Williams Law, LLC, at 833-LEGALGA to schedule a free accident injury consultation today.
+The experienced personal injury attorneys at Williams Elleby, are dedicated to getting accident victims the compensation they deserve.
+If you or a loved one has been in a motorcycle accident, call Williams Elleby, at 833-LEGALGA to schedule a free accident injury consultation today.